-Reallocate funds among services included in the budget

-Determine the amount paid for services within the state's established limits

-Substitute service providers

-Schedule the provision of services

-Specify additional service provider qualifications consistent with the qualifications specified in Appendix C-1/C-3

-Specify how services are provided, consistent with the service specifications contained in Appendix C-1/C-3

-Identify service providers and refer for provider enrollment

-Authorize payment for waiver goods and services

-Review and approve provider invoices for services rendered
+Reallocate funds among services included in the budget Determine the amount paid for services within the State's established limits Substitute service providers Schedule the provision of services Specify additional service provider qualifications consistent with the qualifications specified in Appendix C-1/C-3 Specify how services are provided, consistent with the service specifications contained in Appendix C-1/C-3 Identify service providers and refer for provider enrollment Authorize payment for waiver goods and services Review and approve provider invoices for services rendered Other Specify:

-Answers provided in Appendix E-1-b indicate that you do not need to complete this section.

 ii.
-Participant-Directed Budget Describe in detail the method(s) that are used to establish the amount of the participant-directed budget for waiver goods and services over which the participant has authority, including how the method makes use of reliable cost estimating information and is applied consistently to each participant.
+Participant-Directed Budget.
+Describe in detail the method(s) that are used to establish the amount of the participant-directed budget for waiver goods and services over which the participant has authority, including how the method makes use of reliable cost estimating information and is applied consistently to each participant.
 Information about these method(s) must be made publicly available.